Sunshine Superman (album)

-Sunshine Superman is the third studio album by British singer-songwriter Donovan.
-It was released in the United States on August 26, 1966, but was not released in the UK because of a contractual dispute.
+Sunshine Superman is the third studio album by Scottish singer-songwriter Donovan.
+It was released in the United States on 26 August 1966, but was not released in the UK because of a contractual dispute.
 In June 1967, a compilation of tracks from this album and the follow-up Mellow Yellow was released as Sunshine Superman in the UK.

-Both versions were named after Donovan's hit single released in the US in July 1966.
+The album featured Donovan's titular hit single, which was initially released in the US in July 1966.
 The album was Donovan's most successful, peaking at number 11 in the US and remaining on the Billboard Top LPs chart for six months.
-The UK edition peaked at number 25.
-The tracks from Sunshine Superman and Mellow Yellow were not mixed into stereo, with the exception of "Season of the Witch", until the 2011 2-CD deluxe edition issued by UK EMI.
+The 1967 UK edition peaked at number 25.

+The tracks from Sunshine Superman and Mellow Yellow were not mixed into stereo, with the exception of the title track and "Season of the Witch" which appeared in that format on Donovan's Greatest Hits, until the 2011 2-CD deluxe edition issued by UK EMI.

-History
+Background

+Donovan had enjoyed a year of chart success in both Britain and the United States through 1965, beginning with his first hit "Catch the Wind" that March.
+However, the singer had been stung by accusations of copying Bob Dylan's look and musical style and was now looking to break out of his established folk image; the jazz-classical backing on "Sunny Goodge Street" from his second album Fairytale pointed in a new direction.
+Around this same time toward the end of 1965 he suffered a breakup in his relationship with Linda Lawrence, who was unwilling to marry a pop star after a prior relationship (and child) with Brian Jones.
+The fallout of his relationship with Lawrence would inspire most of the new crop of songs he was writing, in which he pined for her presence and vowed he would win her back again.

+In October Donovan's solicitor announced the termination of his contract with managers Peter Eden and Geoff Stephens (who had also co-produced his records up to that point), to be replaced by Ashley Kovack as his business manager and his father Donald Leitch as his personal manager.
+He signed a new deal with Clive Davis of CBS Records for distribution of his music in America, replacing his old US label Hickory.
+He was also introduced to producer Mickie Most, who was willing to explore the more progressive musical direction Donovan desired during the upcoming sessions.